moguyn/deepdesk/README.md

 build-native.bat
 ```

-The resulting native executable will be created in the current directory with a platform-specific name:
+The resulting native executable will be created in the `target` directory the name: `deepdesk`
-- Linux: `deepdesk-linux`
-- macOS: `deepdesk-macos`
-- Windows: `deepdesk-windows.exe`

 ### Automated Multi-Platform Builds